prys0000/congressional-portal-project/workflows/Face_Recognition_Package/Face_Recog_README.md

 ## Face_Recognition Package

 This folder contains the entire downloadable package to aid in creating a working model to detect and identify political figures from older collections (not found in many modern models).
+This current dataset is a combination of manually selected images from the Carl Albert Center Collection and [Congressional Bioguide](http://bioguide.congress.gov/biosearch/biosearch.asp).

 1. **Option one:** download our basic training images (Oklahoma focused)
 2. **Option two:** Create your own directory by: